What Is Docker And How Should We Use It?

 Finally, we install Docker using the following command:

-sudo apt-get install docker-ce docker-ce-cli containerd.io
+Sudo apt-get install docker-ce docker-ce-cli containerd.io

-After installing Docker, use the docker run hello-world: latest command to ensure that it is installed without any problems.
+After installing Docker, use the docker run hello-world: latest command to ensure it is installed without any problems.

-Hello World app to start docker training
+Hello World app to start docker training.

 Once everything is ready, it is time to run Docker.
 This section runs a Busybox container on the system and starts with the docker run command.
 Busybox is a software package that provides several Unix-based tools in an executable file.
 To get prompted, you must run the following command on the command line: